 Step 5: Finalizing the Platforms and Media of Marketing

-On the basis of your goals, characteristics of your buying personas and their activities on online platforms, SWOT of your competitors and their marketing strategy, you are now able to select the suitable online platforms for your marketing campaign.
-While selecting the platforms, you need to categorize them on the basis of –
+Based on your goals, characteristics of your buying personas, and their activities on online platforms, SWOT of your competitors, and their marketing strategy, you are now able to select the suitable online platforms for your marketing campaign.
+While selecting the platforms, you need to categorize them based on –

 - Accessibility to both you and your buying personas